 See our full Canon RF 100-400mm f/5.6-8 IS USM review

 Listed as the fastest wide-angle prime RF lens you can buy right now, this manual focus prime is an excellent addition to any kit bag for the Canon EOS R5 owner.
 Relatively lightweight considering the wide field of view and perfect for astro or other low light situations thanks to the bright f/2 aperture it’s equally adept at shooting in the day, providing next to no image distortion.

 There’s no autofocus in this 15mm though, so it might be best for subjects such as landscape and architectural photography where autofocusing on moving subjects isn’t important.

 Read our full Laowa 15mm f/2 Zero-D review for more details

 This 35mm prime performs well on the Canon EOS R5 and it won’t break the bank, either.
 Lightweight at just over 300g it’s compact in design and inconspicuously mounts to the front of the camera with its slim build.

 A fast aperture combines with the wide-angle focal length for images that are contextual but also evocative.
-The STM autofocus, while not the flagship for RF lenses, performs well under most situations and the lens can use the R5’s in body image stabilization for steadying shots.
-It also utilizes a 0.5x magnification ratio for close-up shooting of details or smaller subjects.
+The STM autofocus, while not the flagship for RF lenses, performs well under most situations and the lens can use the R5’s in-body image stabilization for steadying shots.
+It also utilizes a 0.5x magnification ratio for the close-up shooting of details or smaller subjects.